Moondancers: Publication history

 The Moondancers are radical pacifist terrorists who go about sabotaging military satellites and weapons installations in a misguided attempt to end all wars.
 Batman was brought in to investigate the scene of one of their assaults.
 The next time the Moondancers attempt to prevent the launch of a military communications satellite, Batman attempts to stop them and is nearly killed, causing Superman to be summoned.

 During a clash with Superman and Batman, the mysterious benefactor of the Moondancers is revealed to be a Japanese scientist named Nakamura, a survivor of Hiroshima who was unhinged by the event.
 Nakamura is badly wounded after a failed attempt to destroy the satellite himself.

-According to the Moondancers they only employ violence in order to bring about world peace, a credo they share with Wonder Woman.
-Batman and Superman let the trio go, because as Batman says "We can't condone their methods.. but we can't condemn them for their goals...".
+According to the Moondancers, they only employ violence to bring about world peace, a credo they share with Wonder Woman.
+Batman and Superman let the trio go, seeing the reasoning behind their methods.

-The Moondancers were last seen in Animal Man #25 (July 1990).